chewyishere/fuseVJ/README.md

 Avsys+SensemakerFinal
 ===========

-collaboration of Chewy and Firm
+collaboration of Chewy, Yinan and Firm

 A series of performance tools for audio/visual performance jamming